uc-cdis/gen3.org/content/resources/user/gen3-client.md

 ```

 ### Local submission history:
-In this mode, the application will keeps tracking which local file has already been submitted to avoid potential duplication in submissions.
-These information are kept in an JSON file under the same user folder as where the `config` file lives, for example:
+In this mode, the application will keep track of which local files have already been submitted to avoid potential duplication in submissions.
+This information is kept in a JSON file under the same user folder as where the `config` file lives, for example:
 ```
 Mac/Linux: /Users/Bob/.gen3/<your_config_name>_history.json
 Windows: C:\Users\Bob\.gen3\<your_config_name>_history.json